Sake in General

 Sake uses only the core starch of the rice.

 Sake rice is not a table rice.
-Sake rice has a bigger central core with a denser concentration of starch.
+Sake rice has bigger and more dense Starch content.

 KOJI (Aspergillus Oryzae)

-Koji is a mold (or spore) that produces a variety of enzymes while growing on steamed rice.
+The mold (or spore) that produces a variety of enzymes while growing on steamed rice.
 When finished growing, koji looks like rice with a touch of frosting.
-Koji is crucial for converting the starch of rice to into sugar during fermentation.

 YEAST

-Sake brewing yeast is related to the yeast used to brew wine and beer, but is far more potent-producing an alcohol level of 20%.
+Sake-brewing yeast is cousin to the yeast used to brew wine and beer,but it is far more potent and can produce an alcohol level of 20 %.

 Type of Sake

-All rice, when harvested, is brown rice.
+When harvested, all rice is brown rice.
 Sake is made from the starches in the center of the grain.
-Surrounding the starchy center are lipids, proteins and minerals that cause off aromas and flavors.
+Surrounding the starchy center are lipids, proteins, and minerals that cause off aromas and flavors.
 The outer part of the grain, including the husk, must be polished away before it can be used for brewing sake.

 SMV (Sake Meter Value)